OatBran/7HSteamGuide/README.md

    - Ignore the included `ffnx.reg` file, do not execute it.

 9. Open 7th Heaven and click `Play` in the top left.
    - Verify that the game launches, and reaches the title screen.
-Game will be in a very small window.
-This is normal.
+Game will be in a very small window. **This is normal.**
+     - If you do not reach the title screen, immediate crash, or only black screen.
+Double check you did step 7 correctly.
+     - If you instead get Null Reference Exception, [read this](https://github.com/OatBran/7HSteamGuide#Common-Game-Launch-Problems)
    - Quit the game.

 ## Manual Configuration of FFNx